yangl1996/prism-rust/README.md

 The first build could take several mintues, mostly due to building RocksDB.

-## Testbed
+## Testbed and Reproducing

-The scripts used in the evaluation section of the paper are located in `/testbed`.
+The scripts used in the evaluation section of the paper are located in `/testbed`. `/testbed/README.md` provides instructions for running the experiments and reproducing the results.